 at All Levels

-Our commitment to leading a responsible energy future includes a rigorous corporate governance system that drives accountability at all levels.
+Our commitment to rigorous corporate governance drives accountability at all levels.
 We encourage this accountability through systems designed to uphold high standards of conduct.

-Following the successful completion of our financial restructuring in February 2021, our long-term, value-focused equity holders nominated a new Board of Directors.
+In 2021, our long-term, value-focused equity holders nominated a new Board of Directors.
+These directors share:

 - Diverse experience and backgrounds